 In a rocks glass, combine ½ teaspoon simple syrup with 2 dashes Angostura bitters and 2 dashes Peychaud’s bitters; add 1 ounce Wild Turkey 101 Bourbon and 1 ounce Wild Turkey 101 Rye; fill the glass with ice (or a large ice cube/sphere) and stir; garnish with a lemon slice and a cocktail cherry.

 What I like most about this recipe is that it showcases the harmony that can be achieved between bourbon and rye via cocktail.
 There’s a fair number of bourbon-rye (or “bourye”) whiskeys out there.
-Wild Turkey had its own several years ago with Forgiven.
+Wild Turkey had its own with Forgiven.
 Unfortunately, bourbon and rye blends don’t work as well as people often expect (particularly with Wild Turkey).
 In other words, the sum isn’t always as great as the parts.
 Cocktails are another story, however.
-One has the luxury of sweet elements like sugar or simple syrup and various bitters to glue the sometimes opposing spirits together.
+One has the luxury of sweet elements like sugar or simple syrup and various bitters to glue the occasionally opposing spirits together.

 In the case of my house Old Fashioned, and with most of my cocktails, simple syrup is kept to a minimum.
 (I find both Wild Turkey 101 and Wild Turkey 101 Rye to be sweet enough neat.)
 As for the bitters, I prefer an even measure of Angostura and Peychaud’s.
 The Angostura provides the typical bitter aromatics, while the Peychaud’s contrasts with a touch of delicate fruitiness.
 Garnishing with a cocktail cherry and a ripe lemon slice enhances the overall sweet/zesty balance and helps to maintain flavor as the ice melts.